 Let us consider a plot where X axis is $\tau$ and Y axis is n (figure 12). n and $\tau$ change from 0 to 1.
-Any prediction algorithm is presented by point with coordinates $(n \tau)$ .
+Any prediction algorithm is presented by point with coordinates $(\tau, n)$ .
 The points (0, 1) and (1, 0) correspond to trivial strategies.
-(1, 0) is the strategy of "optimist", i.e. alarm is never announced, but all large earthquakes are failure-topredicted.
-(0, 1) is strategy of "pessimist" i.e. alarm is announced forever and all strong earthquake are predicted.
+(0, 1) is the strategy of "optimist", i.e. alarm is never announced, but all large earthquakes are failure-to-predicted.
+(1, 0) is strategy of "pessimist" i.e. alarm is announced forever and all strong earthquake are predicted.
 The points of diagonal correspond to strategy of random guessing with different probability of alarm announcement.

-Nontrivial algorithms are presented by points, that are under diagonal.
-As far is the point $(n, \tau)$ from diagonal as effective is prediction algorithm.
+Nontrivial algorithms are presented by points that are under diagonal.
+As far is the point $(\tau, n)$ from diagonal as better is prediction algorithm.